ga-wdi-boston/wdi_4_rails_demo_polymorphic/README.md

 * First we need to find out whether we have a `params[:status_id]` or a `params[:link_id]`.
 The `commentable_type` method does this and returns the string `'status'` or `'link'` as appropriate.
 * Then we need to actually fetch the status ID or link ID from the params.
 The `commentable_id` method does this.
 * Finally, combining these two pieces of information, the `commentable` method transforms the type string into a constant and calls `.find` on it, passing the ID from the params.

+The rest of the controller works pretty much the same as all the other controllers we've written to date &ndash; the tricky part is getting the "commentable" in the first place.